Guest blog by Dante Benedettini JD, MBA

 General Counsel | Automotive Lawyer | Author | Trusted Business Partner | Legal Technology Advocate

-One of the things I’ve always professionally aspired to do is build a great legal department.
+One of the things I’ve always aspired to do professionally is to transform a new legal department into a great Legal team.
 I got that opportunity two years ago when I joined Aisin Holdings of America as general counsel.

 When I got here, there were some hurdles to overcome:

 - The legal department was very lean: there was just one hard-working lawyer on staff and no legal technology infrastructure in place.
 As a result, it was difficult to deliver comprehensive legal services to Aisin’s 12 subsidiaries.

 - There wasn’t much maturity with respect to legal department policies and procedures, which meant that nothing was being measured, forecasted, or budgeted when I started.
 Without benchmarks, there was no way to improve, much less prove what’s improving.

 - There wasn’t a filing system.
 Without analytics, record retention, or document management – I couldn’t even go to management and tell them what a busy month looked like.

 At that time, Aisin’s situation allowed for little help in overcoming our largest challenge – cost reduction.
 They seek to eliminate muda (waste) in every part of the company, but without analytics to measure anything, it was just impossible.
 Assessing the most urgent needs was critical to beginning our transformation, and I was beginning to create my punch list of what had to happen first.
 At the same time, I learned that one of the keys to success in this business culture is to respect the needs and goals of the business while improving them.
 I needed to use nemawashi (consensus building) to tactfully determine the right approach while respecting my extended legal ecosystem.